 University of Michigan Addiction Treatment Services (UMATS), the clinical branch of the Section, provides clinical care, professional training, and conducts research in the area of substance abuse.
 It operates within the Department of Psychiatry's Ambulatory Care program.
 Its Executive Director is Kirk J. Brower, M.D., Professor of Psychiatry.
 The main facility for UMATS is located at the University of Michigan Depression Center in the Rachel Upjohn Building.
 UMATS facilities provide a balance of treatment modalities, levels of care, and case mix.
 Treatment services include Intake and Assessment, a Day Treatment Program for adults (including outpatient detoxification services), an Evening Intensive Outpatient Program for adults, and specialized programming for adolescents (who constitute about 20 percent of patient volume).
 Regular outpatient services, including individual, group, and family therapies are available for both adolescents and adults.

 In addition to these services, while not under the Section's administrative umbrella, faculty at the Ann Arbor Veterans Affairs Medical Center have close ties to Section operations.
-They participate equally in the training of psychiatry residents in substance abuse, provide substance abuse clinical services to VA patients, serve as one of the Section's research resources for recruitment of patients with a substance abuse diagnosis, and their staff contribute to the ongoing educational activities of the Section and the Department.
+They participate equally in the training of psychiatry residents in substance abuse, provide substance abuse clinical services to VA patients, serve as one of the Program's research resources for recruitment of patients with a substance abuse diagnosis, and their staff contribute to the ongoing educational activities of the Section and the Department.

 The Addiction Research Center occupies 5,220 square feet of research space in the Department of Psychiatry's Rachel Upjohn Depression and Ambulatory Care Center.
 The Rachel Upjohn Depression and Ambulatory Center's focus is to address unmet research and public policy needs for the study of the depressive illnesses, bipolar disorder, and related co-occuring syndromes, especially substance use disorders that lead the nation in economic costs and disability ratings.